JaviPSanchez/GCP_Templates/01_GCP_Native/README.md

 # GCP Native Project Pipeline

-Welcome to the **GCP Native Project Templates** repository!
-This project demonstrates how to set up a fully native GCP pipeline using various Google Cloud services to build a robust, scalable data platform.
-The project leverages a combination of GCP services to integrate data, process it, and visualize insights effectively.
+This project is the first in a series that demonstrates how to build a fully native pipeline using various Google Cloud services to design a robust, scalable data platform.
+By leveraging the power of GCP’s serverless and managed services, you'll learn how to integrate, process, and visualize data efficiently.

 ![Image](../assets/gcp-native.png "GCP Professional Engineer Projects")